mooseyscountrygarden.com » Garden Tour » Apple Tree Gardens« The Moosey Washing Line | Bowles Golden Grass »

 Sleep-Out Garden in Summer 2004

 The photograph below of the Sleep-Out and its small garden and lawn was taken in the spring of 1999.
-The white camellia is in flower up against the dark stained Sleep-Out wall, and purple honesty and spring daffodils fill the border under the fence.
+That's ages ago!
+The white camellia was quite small, in flower up against the dark stained Sleep-Out wall.
+Purple honesty and spring daffodils filled the border under the old fence.

 This garden is full of plain green hostas and wine red heucheras.